The rise of corporate disruption through innovation has been a topic of discussion for several years.

 This is valuable from a talent and brand perspective.
 After all, many startups are founded by millennials and gen-Xers who will soon be taking over the business world.
-As we all know, trust is paramount in business, and what better way to build trust than by working hand-in-hand with the companies of tomorrow?
+As we all know, trust is paramount in business, and what better way to build trust is there than by working hand-in-hand with the companies of tomorrow?

 Start your corporate venture now!

 Why is Consumer Innovation at the Heart of Corporate Venturing?

 In diverse Southeast Asia, businesses must constantly innovate their consumer products and services to stay ahead of the competition.
 This is especially important in the digital age, where technological changes and consumer behaviour can happen rapidly.

 In addition, the rise of the middle class in SEA means that consumer expectations are higher than ever.
 They want products and services that are convenient, affordable, and tailored to their ever-evolving needs — and they are not afraid to switch brands if they do not get what they are looking for.

 This puts pressure on businesses to innovate in their products and services and in their go-to-market strategies.
 They need to be able to reach consumers effectively and efficiently, whether that’s through online channels, offline channels, or a combination of both.